AmokSolderer/APC/DOC/PinMameSound_3_7.md

       FileName[6] = 48 + (SoundSeries[1] % 100) / 10; // the same with the 6th character
       PlaySound(51, (char*) FileName);}               // play the sound

-For this we need an additional variable SoundSeries which stores the number of the tune currently being played.
+For this we need an additional variable 'SoundSeries' which stores the number of the tune currently being played.
 As Jungle Lord features more than one sound series we need an array here.
 This variable has to be defined as static byte at the beginning of our EX_JungleLord.
 At first it is checked whether the last tune of this series is currently being played.
 If yes then the tune number is set back to one otherwise it is increased by one.
 After that the base filename is generated, the new tune number is written into it and the sound is played.

 ### The background sound